SiarkowyMods/sDKP/USAGE.md

   This will affect only out of guild characters.
 * `/sdkp alias list` — Lists saved aliases to chat frame.
 * `/sdkp alias clear <alias>` — Clears alias status from character.
+* `/sdkp alias unbound` — Displays raid members not bound to any guild character.

 ### Backups `/sdkp backup ...`